 A CISO is an executive position.
 An effective CISO requires expertise in IT, systems engineering, operations, risk management, law, compliance, incident management, corporate politics, and personnel management.
 The CISO may report to the CEO.
 Many CISOs also report to the board of directors.
 (A CISO reporting to the CTO or CIO is problematic, as discussed below.)
 The CISO has significant authority, commensurate with the job’s responsibilities.

-A Director of Information Security isn’t necessarily an executive role, and certainly not a senior executive role.
-The giveaway line in jobs ads is: “You’ll be working with senior management.”
+The Director of Information Security is the position that companies offer when they don’t take security as seriously as they should.
+A Director of Information Security isn’t necessarily an executive role, and certainly not a senior executive role, even though it requires the same expertise as a CISO.
+The giveaway line in job ads is: “You’ll be working with senior management.”
 I.e., you’re not part of the senior management team.
-This is the job that companies offer when they don’t take security as seriously as they should.
-The Director of Information Security requires the same skill set as a CISO.
-The Director will usually report to a CIO or CTO, which results in conflicts of interest.
+It’s also common to see Director jobs that work with stakeholders, not senior leadership.
+The Director will usually report to the CIO or CTO, which results in conflicts of interest.
 (This topic is beyond the scope of this post.
-Suffice to say that an information security leader should have the authority to stop a project dead in its tracks, even if this hurts the firm’s bottom line.)
-A Director of Information Security will usually not have the authority needed to properly and thoroughly administer security within an organization.
+Suffice it to say that an information security leader should have the authority to stop a project dead in its tracks.)
+In most cases, a Director of Information Security does not have the authority needed to properly and thoroughly administer security within an organization.
 Corporate politics and financial priorities often lead to compromises that weaken the security posture of a firm.

 In summary, you should only consider a Director of Information Security role if you are willing to be undercompensated for your skills and can accept working in an environment where security probably isn’t given first-class treatment.
-You’ll have essentially the same responsibilities as a CISO, but the lack of authority and adequate budget will make your job significantly more difficult.
+You’ll have essentially the same responsibilities as a CISO, but the a) lack of authority and b) budgetary constraints will make your job significantly more difficult.
 These are tough pills to swallow for many passionate and talented security leaders.